-Today is International Women's Day.
-A day when we celebrate women across the globe from every walk of life.
+Being a member of female publications means I think about women from across the globe a lot.
 However, on this day I am thinking about the women closer to home.
 The women I surround myself with daily.

 Each and every one as inspiring, dazzling and divine as the other.